 - Acquired MASW data from depths greater than 200 feet using an unequally spaced geophone array and an elastic wave generator capable of about 7,000 foot-lbs energy and 2 Hz geophones.
 Also, conducted an extensive comparison study of eight land streamer designs, based on weight, cross sectional area, and plate pressure.

 Geophysical surveying and mapping services utilize near surface geophysical instruments and methods.
 For instance, ground penetrating radar, MASW, electrical resistivity tomography, frequency domain EM, time domain EM, seismic refraction, seismic reflection, parallel seismic surveys (maps depths of sheet pile and pile tips), sub-bottom profiling, magnetic, borehole, and gravity.
 As a result, these services often implement equipment using AGI’s SuperSting R8 electrical resistivity imaging system, Geometrics’ capacitance coupled OhmMapper, Mount Sopris’ borehole tools, Geonics EM31 EM38 EM34 EM61 systems, Geometrics Geode, GeoStuff’s borehole geophones, Ballard’s Shear Wave source, and GPR systems manufactured by Sensor & Software (Noggin, pulseEKKO, and Conquest).

 Who is Geophysical Services LLC?

-Art Fromm, owner of Geophysical Services LLC (formally Fromm Applied Technology) and a professional geophysicist, started geophysical consulting in 1985.
+Art Fromm, owner of Geophysical Services LLC (formally Fromm Applied Technology) and a professional geophysicist, started as an independent geophysical consultant in 1985.
 He became a geophysicist after talking with an experienced physicist, geophysicist, professor, and, today, lifelong friend.
 After earning a degree in math and physics, his professor inspired him to sign up to become an applied geophysicist.
 Fromm, with his math – physics and geology – geophysics degrees from the University of Wisconsin, decided to apply his knowledge to assist people with investigating the subsurface using near surface geophysical surveying methods.
 He personally oversees and frequently acquires the geophysical data.
 He is skilled at processing, modeling, and interpreting the geophysical results.
-Having spent a vast amount of time in the field with sophisticated electronics, he is also capable of maintaining, repairing, and troubleshooting geophysical equipment.
-His aptitude with electronics minimizes down time and delays, which keeps projects on schedule and budgets in the black.
+Having spent a vast amount of time in the field with sophisticated electronics, he is also capable of maintaining, repairing, and troubleshooting geophysical equipment, which minimizes down time and keeps projects on schedule and budgets in the black.
 Today, he also owns a geophysical rental company, K. D. Jones Instrument Corp.